jaspershen-lab/jaspershen-lab/content/authors/meilun-li/_index.md

 superuser: false
 title: Meilun LI
 user_groups:
-- Students
+- Students1
-- Master Students
+- Master Students1
+- Alumni
 ---

 The rapid growth of microbiome and multi-omics data driven by advances in sequencing technologies poses significant challenges in data integration, analysis, and visualization.
 I am particularly interested in method-oriented projects like tidymicrobiome, which aim to build flexible and extensible analysis pipelines based on tidyverse principles, improving the accessibility, reproducibility, and interpretability of microbiome research.